Rush1002/Monster-NYC/README.md

 This is my pairs trading program that I customized during my internship at Northrock Capital to find potential companies to pair trade with MNST.
+However, I have spent some time redoing it a year and a half later.
+The file 2025 Updated Notebook shows the new and improved version.
+The other file shows my original version.
+While neither version is perfect, the updated version is significantly better.